-Walking and vehicle safaris also make this area special, with elephant bulls and lion being relatively at peace with the guides in the park.
+Walking, vehicle and canoeing safaris make this area special with elephant bulls and lion being relatively at peace with the guides in the park.
 This gives rise to heart-pounding yet safe close encounters, unmatched anywhere else in Africa!
 Zimbabwe’s extraordinarily difficult professional guides licence examinations ensure that guides are able to track and walk with dangerous game.
 This is a huge draw for safari in Zimbabwe generally, let alone in Mana, which boasts several of Africa’s best guides.

 Mana Pools has some great camps and lodges – but please note that these are closed from January to March, the rainy season.